jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **ARP poisoning**: AKA ARP spoofing, where an attacker sends malicious ARP messages to a local network with the goal of associating the attacker’s MAC address with the IP address of another device (typically the default gateway or another trusted device) in the network; once successful, the attacker can intercept, modify, or block data intended for that IP address, facilitating attacks like man-in-the-middle (MITM), eavesdropping, or denial of service (DoS)
 - **APT**: Advanced Persistent Threat is an agent/org that plans, organizes, and carries out highly sophisticated attacks against a target person, org, or industry over a period of time (months or even years); usually with a strategic goal in mind
 - **API**: Application Programming Interface; code mechanisms that provide ways for apps to share data, emthods, or functions over a network (usually implemented in XML or JavaScript Object Notation (JSON))
+- **Automatic Private IP Addressing (APIPA)**: acts as a failover mechanism for DHCP servers and makes it easier to configure and support small LANs; primarily used in situations where a DHCP server is not available or is not responding; APIPA address range is 169.254.0.0–169.254.255.255, with the subnet mask of 255.255.0.0 (/16)
 - **Bandwidth**: amount of information transmitted over a period of time; can be applied to moving bits over a medium, or human processes like learning or education
 - **Baseband Communication**: refers to the transmission of a single signal over a medium using its original frequencies (without modulation), and the entire bandwidth of the medium is used to carry the signal; ethernet networks (like 10BASE-T) operate using baseband signaling, where the entire cable is dedicated to a single communication channel
 - **Bluebugging**: a type of Bluetooth attack where an attacker exploits vulnerabilities in a device's Bluetooth connection to gain unauthorized access and control over it; the attacker can then use this access to listen to phone calls, read or send messages, steal data, or even manipulate the device’s settings, all without the victim's knowledge; to combat this attack, turn off Bluetooth when nont in use, set to "non-discoverable", and use strong authentication